pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1868: JOIN left_anti in Spark and Airflow

+Today I learned how the **left anti** join works in SQL and Spark.
+I needed to clean some data within a Spark dataframe using a JOIN, I needed to use a JOIN because for filter a dataframe I need to use another DF to know the ID records to clean.
+I have problems to understand how the left anti join works, but with practice and drawing I can complete the task [spark-tutorial]("https://sparktpoint.com/spark-sql-left-anti-join/").
+In other topics I continue working on my Airflow certification today.

 ### Day 1866-67: Creating DAGs and IBM Cloud Advocate

 On Monday I finished a DAG that generates a random user every 5 minutes and save the user in a PostgreSQL database, for the moment the database have 31920 records, I have the plan to save the records in a CSV file and upload the file in hugging face to share the data.
 In other topics I completed 5 practice tests for the IBM Cloud Advocate Certification achieving a general score 90%, I am happy with my current knowledge about IBM cloud.

 ### Day 1865: Problems Between Airflow Environments